 That being said, travel is the best way to experience new cultures, landscapes, and people.
 If you haven’t visited a place, you don’t know it… period.
 There is a period of preparation that must happen.

-Packing lists must be written, reservations made, guidebooks purchased, backpacks bought along with a myriad of other details that must be attended.
-For long term travelers, finding a way to shut down your local life can take much effort.
+Packing lists must be written, reservations made, guidebooks purchased, backpacks bought along with a myriad of other details that must be attended to.
+For long-term travelers, finding a way to shut down your local life can take much effort.

 While preparation is important and recommended, you will never truly be ready for everything that life throws at you.
 Talk to any couple that just had a baby and they will tell you that’s just how life is!
 When it comes to backpacking there are some key elements that you need to at least be aware of though.